Even brand new puppies need to go outdoors safely, to meet other dogs, see new places and start to get socialized.

 Each set of shots will include protection against diseases that commonly attack puppies and older dogs.

-The vaccines included will depend on your location so you need to be guided by your vet, but most puppies will receive protection against killer diseases like parvovirus, distemper, leptospirosis and rabies.
+Your veterinarian will pick the vaccines included depending on your location, but most puppies will receive protection against killer diseases like parvovirus, distemper, leptospirosis and rabies.

 That’s because puppies need socializing, and socialization only works well during the first few weeks of a puppy’s life.
-It’s what’s called the critical period for socialization, or window for socialization.
+It’s the critical period for socialization, or window for socialization.

 When Can Puppies Go Outside For Socialization?

-Socialization is the process of introducing a puppy to lots of new experiences to reduce the chances of them being afraid as they grow up.
-Think of it as taking the ‘wolf’ out of your dog!
-It’s what makes dogs confident and friendly, instead of wild and fearful.
+Socialization is the process of introducing a puppy to lots of new experiences to reduce the chances of them being afraid as adults.

-That window for socialization we talked about earlier is a very special time in the life of every puppy when they are open to making new friends and embracing new experiences.
+That window for socialization is the time in the life of every puppy when they are most open to making new friends and embracing new experiences.

 Puppies that miss out on those new experiences during the window may become fearful and even aggressive in the weeks to come.
 And the window closes at about the same time your puppy completes their course of vaccinations.